Open Teacher ULeth Project

 OER Commons: A collection of OER submitted by organizations and educators (K-12 and Post-secondary).
 Use the filters to limit by grade and subject as needed.
 Note: most content is US.
 You will need to adapt/align to the AB Curriculum.

-ARPDC New Curriculum Resource Site: Collects resources developed by APRDC consultants and Alberta educators.
-All materials are under the CC BY-NC-SA license and can be used, adapted, and shared under the same license.
+Alberta Professional Learning Consortium New Curriculum Site: (K-6) Collects resources developed by APLC consultants and Alberta educators.
+Submitters agree to share under the CC BY-NC-SA license (see contributor information and site Terms of Use).

 Internet Archive: Great source for old cartoons, sports videos, news footage and online in the public domain.

-Google Images: Under usages rights, select "Creative Commons licenses"
+Google Images: Under usage rights, select "Creative Commons licenses"

 Flickr: User-contributed photos.
 Can limit by license*